-The “H.R.” in “H.R.
-1219” means this is a House of Representatives bill in the United States Congress.
+This is a House of Representatives bill in the United States Congress (indicated by the “H.R.” in “H.R.
+1219”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 The committee chair determines whether a bill will move past the committee stage.

 There have been no roll call votes related to this bill.

 Civic Impulse.
 (2016).
 H.R.
 1219 — 101st Congress: To amend the Internal Revenue Code of 1986 to repeal the employee benefit plan nondiscrimination ....
 Retrieved from https://www.govtrack.us/congress/bills/101/hr1219